 The AI integration goes beyond simple autocomplete.
 GitButler analyzes your changes and suggests how to organize them into logical commits, automatically splitting modifications that touch different concerns.
 It provides intelligent branch naming based on the semantic content of changes, and guides conflict resolution with context-aware suggestions.
 The Butler Review feature enables AI-powered code review directly within the Git workflow before pushing to remote.

 Co-founded by Scott Chacon, who co-created Git itself and served as GitHub's CTO, GitButler carries deep version control DNA.
 The desktop app is built with Tauri and Rust for performance, running natively on Mac, Windows, and Linux.
-With 14,200+ GitHub stars and a dual GPL/Commercial license, it offers a free tier for individual developers and paid plans for teams.
+With 21K+ GitHub stars and an FSL-1.1-MIT license model, it keeps the source available while defining a future MIT conversion path.
 Compared to GitKraken or GitHub Desktop, GitButler is the only client that fundamentally reimagines the branching model rather than simply wrapping Git's existing interface.